railwayapp/docs/src/docs/reference/private-networking.md

 title: Private Networking
 ---

-Private Networking is a feature within Railway that enables private communication between services in a project and environment.
+Private Networking refers to a feature within Railway that enables private communication between services in a project and environment.
 This is helpful for situations where you want to have a public gateway for your API but leave internal communication private.

 ## How it works